-We’re moving past from 2021, in less than two months, with a baggage of lessons learnt, a list of dos and don'ts, and strategies that shaped, strengthened and changed your organisation's culture.
-Businesses must now "zoom out" to envisage their organisation, its difficulties and its top priorities for HR leaders in 2022.
+We’ve moved past from 2022 with a baggage of lessons learnt, a list of dos and don'ts, and strategies that shaped, strengthened and changed our workplace culture.
+Businesses must now "zoom out" to envisage their organisation, its difficulties and its top HR priorities for leaders in 2023.

-What should HR focus on in 2022?
-Gartner polled over 800 HR leaders from various industries and locations to determine their objectives for the coming year.
+So, what should HR Professionals focus on in 2023?
+An organization polled over 800 HR leaders from different industries and locations to determine their objectives for the coming year.
 These priorities must be designed to solve short-term problems in a way that will accelerate the path to your organisation's long-term destination.

-Analysing the HR trends to watch out for in 2022 is a critical first step highlighting the HR scenario and strategic workforce planning.
+Analysing the HR priorities for leaders in 2023 and HR trends 2023 is a critical first step highlighting the HR scenario and strategic workforce planning.

-Redesigning Work (What gets done), Workforce (By whom), & Workplace (Where and How)
+1. Redesigning Work (What gets done), Workforce (By whom), & Workplace (Where & How)

 Work, workforce and workplace are the three main pillars of building a future-ready workforce.

-Work: Organisations need to re-evaluate their work and ensure that they are concentrating on tasks that add value to the company.
+Work: Organisations need to re-evaluate their work and work environment and ensure that they are concentrating on tasks that add value to the company.

 Workplace: Finally, companies must consider where and how that work will be done, experimenting with new modes of working (hybrid or remote) that build on what you've learned and experienced throughout the pandemic.